START HARP begins 14 January 2018

 START HARP makes a great Christmas / holiday gift for the harpists and aspiring harpists in your life!!

 DISCOUNT OFFER: Start Harp runs in three Levels, 1, 2 and 3.
-Each level costs £295, however there will be an early bird discount of £245 offered mid-December 2017 when registration officially opens.
+Each level costs £295, however there is an early bird discount of £245 if you sign up before the 31st December 2017!

 What is START HARP?